ksopyla/pytorch-course/brand/torchenstein_image.md

 ### Torchenstein lab description
 In the background a retro computer science laboratory filled with various old-fasioned steam punk computer terminals, wires, printers and tesla coil.
 The background features gray walls and dark lighting, creating an atmosphere that adds to the mysterious aura.

+### Cource logo

+Based on electric Rubick cube with internal lattices.

+Glowing purple-yellow electric geometric Rubik's cube, on a lab table,glowing light rays coming from the sides of each face of the Rubik's Cube, lighting bolts, purple and yellow colors, glowing edges, space around the cube. comic style.
+Image for website logo and favicon. --chaos 5 --profile k6jyqhk --stylize 50 --v 7

 ## Gemini Image generation - experiments